-The Education Vision for the NOAA Ship Okeanos Explorer is that this is the ship upon which learners of all ages embark together on scientific voyages of exploration to poorly-known or unexplored areas of the global ocean.
-Learners will participate in innovative ways as ocean explorers in breakthrough discoveries leading to increased scientific understanding and enhanced literacy about our ocean world.
+The education vision for NOAA Ship Okeanos Explorer is that this is a ship upon which learners of all ages embark together on scientific voyages of exploration to poorly known or unexplored areas of the global ocean.
+Learners will participate as ocean explorers in innovative ways in breakthrough discoveries leading to increased scientific understanding and enhanced literacy about our ocean world.

-Each lesson in the Collection is aligned with the vision of the Framework for K-12 Science Education in preparation for the Next Generation Science Standards, and also with the Ocean Literacy Essential Principles and Fundamental Concepts .
-These correlations do not necessarily mean that a particular lesson fully develops the correlated standards, principles, or concepts.
-Rather, correlations indicate that an educator may use the information in the lesson as a context or point of departure for addressing those standards.
+Each lesson also supports the Ocean Literacy Essential Principles and Fundamental Concepts .
+This does not necessarily mean that a particular lesson fully develops the noted standards, principles, or concepts, but rather indicates that an educator may use the information in the lesson as a context or point of departure for addressing those standards.

-Lessons also include links to other relevant lesson plans from the NOAA Office of Ocean Exploration and Research, as well as the Ocean Explorer Web site.
-Educators who use the Okeanos Explorer Education Materials Collection should regularly check the Okeanos Explorer Education section for the latest information about new education offerings and professional development opportunities.
+Lessons also include links to other relevant lesson plans from NOAA Ocean Exploration, as well as from this website.
+Educators who use the Okeanos Explorer Education Materials Collection should regularly check the Education section of this site for the latest information about new education offerings and professional development opportunities.

-Interact with some of the talented explorers who study the ocean world.
-From underwater pilots to research scientists, these marine mentors will provide students with first-hand knowledge of exciting careers through their live interviews, profiles, and mission logs.
-Join us for a series of live webchats, interactive video webcasts, and text-based forums with several ocean explorers.
+Hear from some of the talented explorers who study the ocean world.
+From underwater pilots to research scientists, these marine mentors will provide students with first-hand knowledge of exciting careers through their interviews and profiles.Learn more